Rape in China

-In 2007, the U.S. Department of State reported 31,833 rapes in China, but no similar report by the Chinese government has been made available.
+In 2007, the U.S. Department of State reported 31,833 rapes in the People's Republic of China (PRC), but no similar report by the PRC government has been made available.
 Same-sex sexual assault between male adults was made illegal in late 2015.
 Domestic and foreign victims of sex trafficking in China are raped.

 History

+Imperial China

 During the Qing dynasty (1644–1912), rape was very difficult to prove.
 A woman who was sexually attacked had to prove that she had offered the utmost resistance and fought vigorously throughout the entire ordeal.
 Failure to do so would expose the woman herself to criminal prosecution for being complicit in "consensual illicit intercourse".

+Second Sino-Japanese War

+Rape was committed by Imperial Japanese Armed Forces personnel in China during the Second Sino-Japanese War.
+Rapes occurred during, but were not limited to, the Nanjing Massacre and at Unit 731 facilities.
+Comfort women from China were sex trafficked and sexually assaulted.

+Shortly after the war in 1946, a United States Marine raped a Peking University student in the Shen Chong case.

+Cultural Revolution

+21st-century China

+Rape crimes in 21st Century China included, but are not limited to, the Yang Xinhai case, Kris Wu rape case, Li Guangjun rape murders, Li Hao rape murders, and 2013 Li Tianyi Gang Rape.

+Uyghurs

-There have been reports of systematic rape and sexual abuse of ethnic women by Chinese authorities in Xinjiang re-education camps during the Uyghur genocide.
+There have been reports of systematic rape and sexual abuse of ethnic Uyghur women by Chinese authorities in Xinjiang internment camps as part of the Chinese government's persecution of Uyghurs.

 Prevalence, analysis and statistics

 Rape in China is not widely discussed in the media.
 Luo Tsun-yin, a social psychologist at Shih Hsin University in Taiwan, asserts that fewer than one in 10 rape cases in China are reported.

 The 2013 Multi-country Study on Men and Domestic Violence asked men in China if they had ever coerced a female partner into having sex (including alcohol facilitated rape).
 22.2% said yes.
 9.3% had done so in the past year.
 19.4% raped their partner.
 55% of the men who had raped had done so more than once and 9% had have so on four or more partners.
 86% cited sexual entitlement as their motive (the highest percentage in the study) and 57% answered that they raped out of boredom.
 72.4% experienced no legal consequences.
 1.7% had raped another man.
 25.1% who had raped reported first doing so as a teenager.
 2.2% admitted to having committed gang rape.
-A report conducted by the All-China Women’s federation estimated that close to forty percent of Chinese women who are involved in a relationship or are married experience physical or sexual violence.
+A report conducted by the All-China Women's Federation estimated that close to ten percent of Chinese women who are involved in a relationship or are married experience physical or sexual violence.

 Recent research has found that there is no existing psychometric measure assessing attitudes toward rape in China.
 For example, researchers found that men endorse the view that revealing clothing conveys consent for sex.